 New interaction types and advanced skill assessment with ETU’s LSP

 Learning architects and designers are looking to improve learning outcomes and retention.
 New interaction types from ETU will foster greater learner metacognition that improves learning and on-the-job performance.
-The latest enhancements will be made available to clients as part of the Learning Simulation Platform beta program and can be included in new simulation designs.
+The latest enhancements will be made available to clients as part of the Learning Simulation Platform (LSP) beta program and can be included in new simulation designs.

 Need to prove mastery to award badges or advance learners to a new stage in their learning development?
 You can now ask learners to rate their confidence in the choices they make during ETU simulations.
 Through the latest data analytics generated by this feature, you will see where learners are simply guessing instead of making confident decisions.
 This will give you and your business stakeholders factual data to show where your training is making an impact.